-- 1. Discuss the importance of building insight within the context of a support group.
-2. Process some of the insights gained though the experience of facilitating a small group this semester. - 3.
-Share personal strengths and growth areas as a group facilitator.
+1. Discuss the importance of building insight within the context of a support group.

+2. Process some of the insights gained though the experience of facilitating a small group this semester.

-- 1. Attend and participate in the following class discussions.
+3. Share personal strengths and growth areas as a group facilitator.

-- 11/18 Class 22 Participation
+- 4/7 Class 22 Participation

-- 11/20 Class 23 Participation
+- 4/9 Class 23 Participation

 - 2. Facilitate your small group.

-- 3. Enter small group member attendance and indicate completion of any relevant small group assignments.
+3. Enter small group member attendance and indicate completion of any relevant small group assignments.